Manchester City F.C. 3–2 Queens Park Rangers F.C.: Second half

 At the end of regulation time, City still needed to score two more goals to win the league title.
 A 77th-minute equaliser for Stoke in their match against Bolton meant that QPR were heading closer to safety.
 Five minutes of injury time were added on to the end of the game, with City continuing to exert pressure.
-In the second of those minutes substitute Džeko equalised, powering a header past the goalkeeper from an in-swinging Silva corner - City's 18th of the match.
+In the second of those minutes substitute Džeko equalised, powering a header past the goalkeeper from an in-swinging Silva corner – City's 18th of the match.

 From the resulting kick-off Jay Bothroyd simply sent the ball out for a throw-in.
 QPR cleared the resulting attack, but after Rangers lost control of the ball in City's half, the ball was played straight to Agüero.
 By this point, the Sunderland–Manchester United game had ended 1–0 and Stoke–Bolton game had ended 2–2.
-As such, City needed to score another goal while QPR were safe, although they did not know that yet, while Manchester United have wrapped up their 1-0 win at Sunderland, a result which puts Manchester United seconds away from winning the league for a 13th time.
+As such, City needed to score another goal while QPR were safe, although they did not know that yet, while Manchester United have wrapped up their 1–0 win at Sunderland, a result that put Manchester United seconds away from winning the league for a 13th time.
 In the 94th minute, the Argentine passed to Balotelli, who was wrong-footed by a challenge by Anton Ferdinand and fell prone to the floor.
 With an outstretched leg, Balotelli still managed to flick the ball back into the path of Agüero, who sidestepped around a tackle by Taiwo before firing a powerful low shot to the corner of the goal hard at the near post past Kenny, winning the title for City, their first top flight title in 44 years.
 When the match was restarted, referee Mike Dean cautioned Agüero for taking off his shirt, while QPR – knowing that they were now safe from relegation – again hit the ball out for a throw-in and remained in their own half as Clichy and Hart passed the ball near their corner flag until Dean blew the final whistle just shortly after.